Matrix (chemical analysis)

 In chemical analysis, matrix refers to the components of a sample other than the analyte of interest.
-The matrix can have a considerable effect on the way the analysis is conducted and the quality of the results are obtained; such effects are called matrix effects.
+The matrix can have a considerable effect on the way the analysis is conducted and the quality of the results obtained; such effects are called matrix effects.
 For example, the ionic strength of the solution can have an effect on the activity coefficients of the analytes.
 The most common approach for accounting for matrix effects is to build a calibration curve using standard samples with known analyte concentration and which try to approximate the matrix of the sample as much as possible.
 This is especially important for solid samples where there is a strong matrix influence.
 In cases with complex or unknown matrices, the standard addition method can be used.
 In this technique, the response of the sample is measured and recorded, for example, using an electrode selective for the analyte.
 Then, a small volume of standard solution is added and the response is measured again.
 Ideally, the standard addition should increase the analyte concentration by a factor of 1.5 to 3, and several additions should be averaged.
 The volume of standard solution should be small enough to disturb the matrix as little as possible.